 To complete the California DREAM Act Application, click this link CA DREAM Act application.

 IMPLEMENTATION OF THE CALIFORNIA DOMESTIC PARTNER RIGHTS AND RESPONSIBILITIES ACT

 The California Domestic Partner Rights and Responsibilities Act extends new rights, benefits, responsibilities and obligations to individuals in domestic partnerships registered with the California Secretary of State under Section 297 of the Family Code.
 If you are in a Registered Domestic Partnership (RDP), you will be treated as an Independent married student to determine eligibility for this Fee Waiver and will need to provide income and household information for your domestic partner.
 If you are a dependent student and your parent is in a Registered Domestic Partnership, you will be treated the same as a student with married parents and income and household information will be required for the parent's domestic partner.

-**These new provisions apply to state funded student financial aid ONLY, and not to federal student financial aid.
+**These new provisions apply to state funded student financial aid ONLY, and not to the federal student financial aid programs.

 |Each Additional Family Member

 These standards are based upon the federal poverty guidelines as published each year by the US Department of Health and Human Services.
 Under Title 5 of the California Code of Regulations, the income standards for the BOGFW program is equal to or less than 150% of the federal poverty guidelines for the base year.